dtn7/dtn7-rs/doc/http-client-api.md

 These lack access to data from other canonical blocks or some less used header fields.

 The structs are identical to the ones of the [cbor data mode](#data-mode).
+Starting at version 0.18 of *dtnd*, `ByteBuffer` are all base64 encoded to preserve bandwidth compared to transferring raw byte arrays in JSON.

 ### Bundle Mode